Metazym

 Metazym is an experimental recombinant enzyme that was studied in patients with late infantile metachromatic leukodystrophy, but found to be ineffective under the conditions of that trial.
 A subsequent clinical trial is ongoing.
 The drug became a source of controversy when a family attempted to purchase the drug for their child before it was approved.
+Jonckheere, Kingma, Eyskens, Bordon, & Jansen (2023) highlight the shift towards the need for newborn screening for metachromatic leukodystrophy as it allows for improved early detection and timely treatment as well.